Kitware/dive/docs/Dive-Desktop.md

 * You need to use DIVE without network access
 * You have large quantities of data on disk impractical for uploading to a server.

+DIVE Desktop is fully supported on Windows and Linux.
+MacOS users can use it as an annotator, but without NVIDIA Driver support, the machine learning features from VIAME are unavailable.
 ## Installation

 [⬇️ Download the latest DIVE Desktop from GitHub](https://github.com/Kitware/dive/releases/latest){ .md-button .md-button--primary }